Access your Academic Plan

-The Community Directory is published in October and lists the name, home and local address, home and local phone numbers, and class of all enrolled students.
-A student may request that all or a portion of this information not be released by filing a written request to that effect with the Office of the Registrar in Student Administrative Services by the end of the first full week of classes.
-Requests to withold directory information must be filed annually with the Office of the Registrar.
+Directory information may be released to those requesting it unless the student specifically requests otherwise.
+A student may request that all or a portion of this information not be released by filing a written request to that effect with the Office of the Registrar in Student Administrative Services.
+Requests to withhold directory information must be filed annually with the Office of the Registrar.
 For more information about directory information, view the Goucher College FERPA webpages.

 The last day a student may drop a semester course without a withdrawal appearing on the transcript is the ninth day of classes.
 If a student drops a class after this time, the student will receive a grade of “W”.
 The last day to withdraw from a course is the end of the tenth week.
 Deadlines for half-semester courses are in proportion to their seven week length.
 Check the Important Dates for Students calendar for exact dates.

 The exam schedule is posted on the Records and Registration website by the end of the 5th week of each semester.

 Schedules from colleges are available on the web.
 BSEP registration forms should be submitted to the SAS office with the appropriate signatures.
 Participating institutions process the BSEP forms at the end of their students registration period.
 Goucher students are notified of acceptance as it occurs.
 Seniors expecting to graduate in May, and enrolling in a BSEP course in the spring, must have prior approval from the host college indicating that the final grade for the course will be submitted to the SAS office at Goucher by the published date.
 BSEP courses may only be taken in the fall or spring semester (not summer or winter semesters).
 Ordinarily only 2 courses may be taken per year.
 Courses must be taken for regular grade.